akritiupadhyay-au/NPTEL_Microsoft_Project/README.md

 ## Forecasting using FB Prophet

 Prophet has the ability to produce accurate forecasts with minimal effort.
 It decomposes a time series into three main components: trend, seasonality, and holidays.
 It automatically detects and handles various types of seasonal patterns, such as daily, weekly, monthly, and yearly seasonality.
 It can also handle irregular seasonalities.

+### Output

+The output of this implementation can be seen on the website which is made by using [Azure Static Web Apps](https://kind-pond-05f8bb410.3.azurestaticapps.net/)